zdnemz/zdnemz/README.md

 ## 💬 Quote of the Day

 <!-- QUOTEOTD:START -->
-> "Your conscience is the measure of the honesty of your selfishness.
-Listen to it carefully."
+> "Happiness is an effect of doing what you love, not an end goal to be achieved."
 >
-> — Richard Bach
+> — Celestine Chua
 <!-- QUOTEOTD:END -->

 ## 📬 Get in Touch